objcio/articles/2014-07-08-sandbox-scripting.md

 	#import <Carbon/Carbon.h> // for AppleScript definitions

 Don't worry, you're not going to do anything crazy like add a framework to the project.
 You just need Carbon.h because it has a list of all the AppleEvent definitions.
-Remember, this code has been around for over 20 years!
+Remember, this code has been around for more than 20 years!

 Once you have the definitions, you can create an event descriptor.
 This is a chunk of data that is passed both to and from your script.
 At this point, you can think of it as an encapsulation of a target that will execute the event, a function to call, and a list of parameters for that function.
-Here is one for the "chockify" function above using an NSString as a parameter:
+Here is one for the "chockify" function above, using an NSString as a parameter:

 	- (NSAppleEventDescriptor *)chockifyEventDescriptorWithString:(NSString *)inputString
 	{